Is Nucor Corporation (NUE) a Keeper?

-Nucor Corporation (NYSE:NUE) went down by -0.74% from its latest closing price compared to the recent 1-year high of $58.70.
-The company’s stock price has collected 4.89% of gains in the last five trading sessions.
-Press Release reported 8 hours ago that Nucor Invites You to Join Its Third Quarter of 2020 Conference Call on the Web
+Nucor Corporation (NYSE:NUE) went down by -1.17% from its latest closing price compared to the recent 1-year high of $58.70.
+The company’s stock price has collected 6.13% of gains in the last five trading sessions.
+Press Release reported on 10/06/20 that Nucor Invites You to Join Its Third Quarter of 2020 Conference Call on the Web

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.